 1. Eat 60-90 Minutes Before Training

 It’s common for people to come to the gym with an empty stomach.
 There is a general understanding that working out on an empty stomach burns more fat.
 This is not really true.
 Even if you workout first thing in the morning, doing so without fueling is a bad idea.
 You’re probably fasting for the last 10-12 hours.
-Your body is starved and unlikely to perform
+Your body is starved and unlikely to perform its best.

 Having some form of nutrition before your workout will give you much-needed energy and stamina.
 If also drives metabolism by contributing to protein synthesis.
 If your aim is to boost strength, increase lean mass and burn fat, aim for a pre-workout meal of lean protein and slow-acting carbs such as brown rice, oatmeal or sweet potatoes.
 For early morning workout, mix a scoop of whey protein with a glass of watered down orange juice to break your fast.